pingcap/docs-cn/production-deployment-using-tiup.md

 > - If you use secret keys, you can specify the path of the keys through `-i` or `--identity_file`;
 > - If you use passwords, add the `-p` flag to enter the password interaction window;
 > - If password-free login to the target machine has been configured, no authentication is required.
+>
+> In general, TiUP creates the user and group specified in the `topology.yaml` file on the target machine, with the following exceptions:
+>
+> - The user name configured in `topology.yaml` already exists on the target machine.
+> - You have used the `--skip-create-user` option in the command line to explicitly skip the step of creating the user.

 {{< copyable "shell-regular" >}}